anonymous-ai-researcher/www2025-industry/README.md

 ## Description of the UI tool

-* The UI tool is a high-performance prototype for computing uniform interpolants of **ALCI-Ontologies**.
+* The UI tool is a high-performance prototype for computing uniform interpolants of **ELIH-Ontologies**.
 It can be used as a Java library or a standalone tool for UI and related tasks.

 * A uniform interpolant provides a restricted view of an ontology using only a subset of its signature (the interpolation signature) while preserving all logical entailments over this subset in the absence of other names from the original signature.
 It can be computed by incrementally forgetting names outside the interpolation signature—collectively forming the complementary forgetting signature—while maintaining all logical entailments expressible in the interpolation signature.

-* If an input ontology is not an ALCI one, our tool simply takes the ALCI fragment of the ontology and discards those axioms not expressible in ALCI.
+* If an input ontology is not an ELIH one, our tool simply takes the ELIH fragment of the ontology and discards those axioms not expressible in ELIH.
 If an input ontology contains cyclic dependencies over the names in the forgetting signature, the result cannot always be represented finitely without fixpoint operators.
 Since fixpoint operators are not supported by OWL API, our UI tool introduces additional concept names, namely definers, to the output ontology that simulate the behaviour of fixpoint operators.
 In this sense, the result is no longer a uniform interpolant, since it contains extra names that are not in the specified interpolation signature.

 ## Run of the UI tool